SDG14 Life Below Water

 - Professional Learning for Educators (Page 17) - CMERC engaged with three local groups - primary and secondary school teachers and teaching students on Quoin Island.
 CMERC assisted with the discussion and practice of scientific surveying methods and interpreting the relevance to students of all ages.

-- Girls STEM Camp (Page 45) - Coastal and Marine Ecosystem Research Centre staff led two sessions on seagrass ecosystems and restoration for Department of Education's Boyne Island Environmental Education Centre.
+- Girls STEM Camp (Page 45 of APLNG Environment and Social Report January to June 2019) - Coastal and Marine Ecosystem Research Centre staff led two sessions on seagrass ecosystems and restoration for the Department of Education's Boyne Island Environmental Education Centre.
 Students were taken out to seagrass meadows on Curtis Island and participated in seagrass flower surveys and symbiotic bivalve sampling.

 - CQUniversity's Coastal Marine Ecosystems Research Centre (CMERC) went virtual for Ecofest.
 With the annual community event transitioned to online, CMERC has embraced the new digital delivery.
 The research centre showcased its state-of-the-art facilities at Gladstone Marina with a 360-degree interactive tour and a suite of activities designed to engage the community.
 CMERC also took part in Ecofest 2019.